 9 out of 10 people found this review helpfulwrite a review of this game

 read more reviews by Cor 13

 read more reviews for this game

-The world of "Quest for Glory I" is immersive not only because of the graphics.
-There is a day/night cycle and internal clock, like in Ultima games.
-You'll make appointments, and they will actually mean something - you'll have to check out the game's time and be not only at the right place, but also at the right moment.
+The world of Quest for Glory is lively and atmospheric.
+There is a day and night cycle and internal clock, like in Ultima games.
+You'll make appointments, and they will actually mean something - you'll have to check out the game's time and be not only in the right place, but also at the right moment.
 You feel how Spielburg really lives its life, how things change depending on the time of the day.
 The surrounding forest is reasonably large but not maze-like, with interesting places to discover - and there is little that restricts your exploration.

-The BadThe ever-present "Sierra Dead End Syndrome" (TM).
-You do something that doesn't lead to an immediate death, peacefully continue on with the game, and later (sometimes much later) discover, to your horror, that the damage you have done is irreversible and you must restore a saved file from earlier (sometimes much earlier...) - that is, if you still kept some saved files from those days and didn't use all the available slots (granted, there are many of them) as an insurance against the countless deaths and other traps...
-That happened to me for example with the reagent lady, from whom I carelessly stole something, and who caught me while I was doing to evil deed.
+The BadThe ever-present "Sierra Dead End Syndrome" (TM) is still here.
+You do something that doesn't lead to an immediate death, peacefully continue the game, and later (sometimes much later) discover, to your horror, that the damage you have done is irreversible and you must restore a saved file from earlier (sometimes much earlier).
+That happened to me, for example, with the reagent lady, from whom I carelessly stole something and who caught me while I was doing the evil deed.
 Later, she wouldn't give me a plot item without which it was impossible to finish the game.
 Of course it is good that the game punishes needless stealing from innocent ladies, but I wish the punishment would come sooner.